Presto Lyon Brevette

 The la pegy handcuff is a French aluminum handcuff from the 1950s with steel bows.
 They are built very simple and don't have a doublelock.

 An old French handcuff.
 This key is not the original one.
 Sometimes this one is called "La maroccaine", but this name is also used for the "Sureté Nationale".
 It has no doublelock.

 This handcuffs would probably produced around the 1950s.
+The first catalog findings with the model shown are from 1920.
 It also exists a version with a short chain.
 Sadly I don't have a key for it, but will make one in the future.
 On one side, you can read "FABon FRANse Bte S.G.D.G.".
 "FABon FRANse" says it is fabricated in France, "Bte" stands for "breveté" which means "patented", and "S.G.D.G." stands for "Sans Garantie Du Gouvernement" which means "without guarantee of the government".

 Rivolier Typ 1955

 A French handcuff, produced in the 1950s.
 I only have the key for the main lock.
 The doublelock is activated with a key you use on the top of the cuff.
 The lock on my cuff has the number G12 on it.
 If somebody owns this key, please send me a photo!
 It would be awesome!